Anarain248/ptongo/README.md

 ## Introduction

-PtonGo is a fitness application that allows users to learn about different exercises and foods.
-The main purpose of the application is to educate users on details about the various popular exercises and foods so that they can create their own workout as well as meal plan.
-This application takes all the guess work out and allows users to feel confident in accomplishing their fitness goals.
+PtonGo is a fitness application game that allows users to have a fun fitness experience.
+There are 10 levels with varying levels of difficulty and a timer to time their workouts.
+There is also a healthy foods section which gives users the exact calories and macronutrients for a variety of foods.

 ## Dependencies